intermezzio/cheems-loves-me/content/posts/tesla-internship.md

 draft: false
 ---

-ChatGPT: "write a blog post about what I did at my spring 2022 Tesla internship"

 Hello everyone!
 I wanted to share my experience interning at Tesla this past spring.

 From the moment I arrived at the Tesla campus, I was struck by the energy and excitement of the people working there.
 As an intern, I was able to work on a variety of projects that allowed me to learn and grow both personally and professionally.